manuelkoso/red-black-tree/README.md

 assignment.

 At the end of the `insert` and `erase` functions I put three assertions that check if the tree still satisfies the 2, 4 and 5 red black properties.
-The functions that checks these properties are implemented in the `RBTCheckPropertiesFunctions.h` file.
+The functions that check these properties are implemented in the `RBTCheckPropertiesFunctions.h` file.

 ## Building project and running tests